kc101010/Research-Improving-Device-Drivers/HonoursProject/Dissertation Layout.md

 In order to test the functionality of this driver, various commands can be executed on the device file including 'cat', 'less', 'more' and so on which utilise the previously mentioned file functions.
 After interacting with the device file, the 'dmesg' command can be run to examine results and verify whether the driver itself is functioning as expected.

 ### Scull (42w)
 Scull (Simple Character Utility for Loading Localities) is an example of a virtual driver that can be used when learning to work with Linux drivers.
 Scull acts on kernel memory as if it were a physical device thus is not hardware dependant.
+Scull implements four devices: 'scull0' through 'scull3' with each device holding global, persistent memory for all data is shared and retained between the aformentioned devices.
+Alongside these device are four 'First-In-First-Out' devices which act like typical system pipes.

+## Rust system software
+(writing about the various system/applications written in Rust for learning/practise)

 ## Building Linux with Rust support

-### Initial work
+### Initial work (148 words)
+Early research and development resulted in the creation of a virtual machine used to test Rust for Linux and Rust integration into the Linux kernel.
+This virtual machine was built via make using busybox as an aid for configuration.
+Running via the QEMU hypervisor, the system served to provide insight into core concepts for the project such as building via make, enabling Rust support in the kernel and testing rust support.

+Upon rust being enabled and restarting the machine, various samples were compiled and available for testing.
+With this, it was possible to add a new sample entry in the way of a simple echo server.
+This server simply prints out whatever input it receives to its device entry.
+After writing a new entry into the necessary kernel configuration files and makefile, the echo server was then compiled and loaded as part of the Rust samples on boot.

 ### Build steps

-### Results
+### Results (71w)
+Further research resulted in the development being focused on virtual Linux systems available via the VirtualBox hypervisor.
+With this, the available system was much closer to that of a physical machine and was ultimately more capable when compared to the initial QEMU machine.

+A first attempt was made using the Debian distribution though....

+Later, a second attempt succeeded by utilising Ubuntu which eventually became the main system for development and testing.

+### Rust 'Hello, World.'

-### Attempts in building a USB driver
+### USB driver

-### Building on a physical machine
+### Building on physical hardware (197w)
+Attempts were made throughout development to build a Rust-enabled Linux kernel on physical hardware.
+One such machine was a Raspberry Pi 400 model.
+It was eventually found that the aforementioned method of rebuilding a Linux kernel is not the most optimal method with regards to the Raspberry Pi.
+The built in command 'rpi-update next' was instead used to build Linux 6.1 on the machine however this, too, was unsucessful as the kernel reverted to its previous version on restarting the machine.
+It was also found that while the new kernel could be built and temporaily utilised, it was not possible to enable Rust support therefore it was ultimately not possible to utilise the raspberry pi within development.

+Alongside the Raspberry Pi, an attempt was made to build the Rust for Linux kernel on a workstation which was much more similar to the systems created in VirtualBox.
+Similarly to the Pi, the new kernel would build and install though issues were encountered when attempting to rebuild the kernel with Rust support.
+As neither attempt to enable Rust support on the Raspberry Pi or workstation was successful, it was necessary to return to working on the functional virtualbox instance.

 + Attempts at building a virtualbox machine, recompiling the Linux distro - this saw the most progress and best results
 	+ detail steps